-- Modular Academy Course Facilitators/ Coordinators shall ensure that instructors follow the expanded course outline as submitted and approved by POST for presentation.
+- 1. POST Certified Course Facilitators/ Coordinators shall ensure that instructors shall adhere to the expanded course outline included in the course certification. as submitted and approved by POST for presentation.
 Unauthorized additions, changes, or substitution of curriculum, without critical review, may adversely affect the safety of a training exercise. - 2.
-Instructors shall follow the approved lesson plan for the training presentation.
-Variation from the approved lesson plan promotes inconsistency in training, confusion to students, and may lead to instructor disagreements.
+Instructors shall adhere to the approved course content (ECO/TTS) included in the course certification.
+Variation from the approved lesson plan promotes inconsistency in training, confusion to students, and may lead to instructor disagreements. - 3.
+If applicable, significant changes in presenter-specific content which impact the expanded course outline must be submitted to POST for approval to instruction for basic courses.